pendanyeh/Docker/README.md

 Replace `username`, `your-image-name`, `tag`, and `<container_id>` with your actual Docker Hub username, image name, tag, and container ID.

-## To delete a Docker container or image, you use the following Docker commands.
-Here’s how:

 ## Here are the Docker commands to delete both containers and images:

-## Best option to delete both the container and the image at the same time by passing the -f flag:
+## Best option to delete both the container and the image at the same time, pass the -f flag:

 ```
 docker rmi -f <image-name-or-id>